apiel/radka/README.md

 };
 ```

-To understand how it works under the hood, see the [isomor](https://github.com/apiel/isomor) transpiler.
+To understand how it works under the hood, see [isomor](https://github.com/apiel/isomor).

 ## Preloading pages